 - Readable, correct, but suboptimal solutions are always worth more than 25%.
 Reasonable progress toward a correct solution will receive partial credit, which could easily exceed 25%.

-- If you answer “I don't know”, you will get zero feedback on your progress toward a solution for that problem, which is the entire point of the homework.
-An “I don't know” homework submission may be worse for your overall course grade than no submission at all.
+- Answering “I don't know” on homework, you will get zero feedback on your progress toward a solution for that problem, which is the entire point of the homework.
+Also, submitting “I don't know” is almost certainly worse for your overall course grade than just skipping that homework problem.

 - If you find yourself answering “I don’t know” frequently, something is wrong.
 Ask for help!